steebchen/specs/errors/Readme.md

 2. Error log masking
 3. Error character encoding

-As the Prisma SDK acts as the interface between binaries and SDK users.
-A lot of error handling is managed in SDK layer.

 # Error Causes, Codes, and Handling Strategies

-// TODO: This is just an approach to try and list errors based on their classification (irrespective of the layers in Prisma stack).
-This is useful to show errors to people who are /// not aware of underlying components.
-An alternative can be to base prefixes on components.

 There can be various reasons for a request/operation to fail.
 This section broadly classifies potential error causes and handling strategies.